 - Individual Stakeholders, such as Brockman, hold significant interests that fluctuate based on market valuation and potential future IPOs.

-Further complicating the relationship between the company's leaders is the revelation that Brockman was initially compensated with a $10 million stake in CEO Sam Altman’s family office.
+While such investments are common in Silicon Valley, they add complexity to the narrative of a mission-driven non-profit.
+Further complicating matters is the revelation that Brockman was initially compensated with a $10 million stake in CEO Sam Altman’s family office.
 Although Brockman testified that these ties were disclosed to Musk in 2017, the transparency of these financial interdependencies remains a focal point for the prosecution.
-As the trial continues, the scrutiny on how private interests intersect with public-facing AI safety goals will only intensify.